togawa28/mousestyles/doc/source/report/classification.rst

 distinguish two different strains of mice, we may study that whether those strains of mice are genetically similar or the behavior features we selected are actually homogeneous through different strains of mice.

+**Clustering**
+To extend the scope of the analysis, the clustering analysis may also be used to analyze mouse behaviors.
+Though these mice had inherent strain labels, the clusters may not follow the strain labels because genetical differences are not fully capturing the behavioral differences.
+Moreover, determining the best number of clusters is the key assessing the performance of a clustering model.
+Notice that the best number of clusters are neither necessarily equaling to 16 nor the same across different clustering methods.
+Criterion like silhouette scores would be evaluated to choose the best number of clusters.

 Exploratory Analysis & Classification Models
 --------------------------------------------